 Great Smoky Mountains Railroad operates scenic rail excursions through the beautiful countryside of Western North Carolina.
 Departing from the historic Bryson City Depot, trips go into the Nantahala River Gorge or to nearby Dillsboro.
 Themed trips include Moonshine Car, BBQ & Brew, Pumpkin Patch Express, Wine & Dine Events, and Polar Express.
 Steam and diesel trains.
 More info

 Mountain Biking — Bryson City is centrally located to ride sixteen great trails in the mountains, including the world-renowned Tsali Recreation Area.
 Whether you are a beginner, an adventure racer or somewhere in between, off-road bicycling in far western North Carolina offers something for everyone.
+Tsali Cycles is a full-service bike shop as well as offering bike rentals and other outdoor gear with a staff that can help you find the perfect trail and provide you with maps to get you there.
 PDF of Area Trails.

-Whitewater Rafting — Four rivers offer whitewater fun for all ages in the Smokies.
-The most popular is the scenic Nantahala luring more than 200,000 paddlers to its waters every year.
-A perfect combination of exciting whitewater and placid pools, the Nantahala is a great introduction to the sport of whitewater paddling
+Whitewater Rafting — The most popular in the Southeast is the scenic Nantahala luring more than 200,000 paddlers to its waters every year.
+A perfect combination of exciting whitewater and placid pools, the Nantahala is a great introduction to the sport of whitewater paddling.
+Our partner, Wildwater, can help you plan the perfect trip for you and your group.

 Stand-up Paddleboarding is available on Fontana Lake and on the Tuckasegee River in downtown Bryson City.
 More information